 The Barrio Logan neighborhood in San Diego recently celebrated the completion of Mercado del Barrio, a mixed-use building project consisting of affordable housing and retail space—including the neighborhood’s first grocery store.
 The Estrella del Mercado Apartments provide affordable rent to a neighborhood that has recently undergone gentrification.

-The new Mercado del Barrio mixed-use building project
+The new Mercado del Barrio mixed-use building

-in San Diego, CA.
+project in San Diego, CA.

-PCL project staff celebrating at the grand opening of the
+PCL project staff celebrating at the grand opening

-of the San Diego Redevelopment Agency.
+formerly of the San Diego Redevelopment Agency.

 FEELS LIKE HOME AGAIN